MiguelCF06/RaycastingGame_OpenGL/README.md

   </p>
 </p>

+## Installing
+First you have to install dev-c++ and have the correct files of opengl, you can follow this easy tutorial:
+<a href="https://www.youtube.com/watch?v=RTk6W67dyR4">Dev-C++ and OpenGL install</a>

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.